ramparvathaneni1/pru-capstone-starter-code/README.md

 1. React User Interface:
    - CRUD operations are accessible to a user from a React front-end
    - _Styling will not be part of the evaluation_
+   - _React Router does not need to be included_
 1. Testing:

+   - 3 Jest Unit tests on the React app
-   - Unit tests on react components and express routes
+   - 3 Jest Unit tests on the Express app
-   - End-to-End browser testing with Selenium
+   - 1 End-to-End browser test with Selenium

 1. Containerization:
-   - Create a `Dockerfile` to containerize your application
+   - Create 3 Dockerfiles (backend, db, frontend) to containerize your application
-   - Build an image from the `Dockerfile`
+   - Build 3 images and run 3 containers from the `Dockerfile`

 <br>